 - Statutory maternity or paternity payments – make sure you track leave start and end dates.

 - Insurance premiums – ensure the correct employer premiums are taken out.
+Great companies always give you affordable deals on an insurance quote.

 - Understand any tax exemptions – these may apply to certain pay components.